Kuhio Village 2

 No analysis available

-I searched for terms like parking waitlist, waiting list, or join the waitlist for parking and found none.
-The remarks instead frame parking as paid/public or occasionally rentable, with no indication of a formal waitlist system.
+I searched for parking waitlist language such as waitlist, waiting list, or join the list for parking and found none.
+The remarks instead describe paid public parking and rental parking options.

 No analysis available

-The remarks repeatedly describe electronic access controls, including FOB access, keyed elevators, and a key vault system.
-This is strong direct evidence that the building has card/fob access security.
+The remarks repeatedly reference electronic access controls, including a FOB system, FOB elevator access, and keyed elevators.
+That is strong direct evidence that the building has card/fob security access.

 Security guard service is strongly supported across the building’s listings and MLS history.
 Multiple remarks from different agents explicitly mention "on-site security," "night security patrol," "security on site nightly," "24-hour security," and "on-site security from 4pm to 6am daily," which is consistent with a real building-level amenity rather than a copy-paste error.
 The evidence is broad and repeated, so this feature should be retained with very high confidence.